AmenAnthem/speedrun-notes-shadows-over-riva/README.md

 ## Riva
 - Choose Novice level
-- Get lockpicks of Calissa, give to Gorm
+- Get picklocks of Calissa, give to Gorm
 - Get weeds from Norat, give to Gorm
 - Remove from party: Calissa, Mirena, Norat
 - Add to party: Arva, Pivot, Hesaf